 Care UK is focused on providing services that not only achieve the highest clinical quality but also receive top customer satisfaction ratings.
 We measure our achievement of quality and patient experience through a range of outcome indicators and key performance indicators (KPIs), which we benchmark against other providers where published information is available.

-All our services are developing a consistent, structured methodology to ensure that the voice of the patient and customer is listened to and informs the way in which we run and develop individual hospitals, treatment centres and care homes.
+All our services are developing a consistent, structured methodology to ensure that the voice of the patient and customer is listened to and informs the way in which we run and develop individual hospitals and care homes.

 We have a strong track record, achieving sector-leading ratings for both service quality and patient satisfaction metrics.
 Our healthcare services have a proven record of positive clinical outcomes and significantly higher scores than the top 20 percent of NHS hospitals on several service quality and patient satisfaction metrics.
 We publish a detailed Quality Account for health services and uniquely have published a similar account for our social care services.

 Increasing patient satisfaction and cutting hospital stay times in Bristol

 We know that patient feedback is key to improving and enhancing patient experience.
 At Emersons Green NHS Treatment Centre in Bristol, feedback showed that patients preferred to spend as little time as clinically possible recovering in hospital.

 An Enhanced Recovery Programme pilot explored how an average four-day hospital stay, following a full knee replacement, could be cut by giving patients a more active role in their own recovery and enabling them to be rehabilitated in their own homes.
 The pilot found that if patients understood the process prior to the operation, and could be up and out of bed within a few hours of their operation, they would be confident of their ability to walk the following day.
 The new process means that almost 80 percent of patients are quickly mobile, compared to 20 percent previously.